 Wyndham has very few aspirational properties.
 The luxury London Wyndham Grand hotel – at Chelsea Harbour – has now changed hands and is part of Millennium & Copthorne.
 There is nothing in the UK that I would get excited about.

 There are certainly some good aspirational places elsewhere.
-These two US articles here and here) discuss some of them.
 I liked the look of the Shelborne Wyndham Grand South Beach in Miami, picture above.
 There are also New York options which would be good value.